-In 2023 our portfolio generated over 11,000 GWh of renewable power, representing an equivalent of 1,084,148 avoided tCO2e across our renewables businesses.
+In 2024 our portfolio generated over 20,000 GWh of renewable power, representing an equivalent of 1,234,986 attributable avoided tCO2e across our renewables businesses.
+This was a 13% increase from 2023, with attributable avoided emissions representing an equivalent of 1,084,148 tCO2e.

 For renewable energy power producers, avoided emissions can be calculated by multiplying the financed generation of electricity (kWh) by the operating margin of the grid emission factor of the country in which the power is consumed.
 The operating margin is the emission factor that refers to the group of existing power plants whose current electricity generation would be affected by the renewable project activity.
 Operating margin grid emission factors are publicly available and produced by the International Financial Institutions.
-In 2023 these measurements were pro-rated to Actis interest by applying an attribution factor that determined our share, using the PCAF methodology.
+In 2024 these measurements were pro-rated to Actis interest by applying an attribution factor that determined our share, using the PCAF methodology.
 Prior to 2023, the Actis methodology was not aligned to PCAF for attribution and therefore not pro-rated to Actis share.

-In 2023 the renewable power our portfolio generated represented an equivalent of 1,084,148 avoided tCO2e across our renewables businesses.
+In 2024 the renewable power generation across our renewables businesses represented an equivalent of 1,234,986 avoided tCO2e.

-In 2023 our portfolio generated over 11,000 GWh of renewable power.
+In 2024 our portfolio generated over 20,000 GWh of renewable power.